 A stuffy coop does not promote good egg layers so keep things clean and dust free if you want a healthy flock and a good supply of eggs.

-Since we live in a harsh winter state we found that the deep litter method is the perfect way to house our hens when the temps are well below zero.
+Since we live in a harsh winter state we find that the deep litter method is the perfect way to house our hens when the temps are well below zero.

 Unfortunately, this also gives us a pretty big clean-up chore come spring.